-If glasses are worn by the camper, we advise you to send along a spare pair and a copy of the lens prescription.
-It is also advisable that a dental examination and any needed dental work be completed before camp begins.
+If the camper wears glasses, we advise you to send a spare pair and a copy of the lens prescription.
+It is also advisable that a dental examination and any needed dental work be completed before Camp begins.
 If necessary, minor dental repair (i.e., loose wire on a brace) will be taken care of by a local health professional and charged to the parents.
-Additionally, if your child uses an inhaler, we recommend that you send two: one for your camper to keep and another for the infirmary.
+Additionally, if your child uses an inhaler, we recommend that you send two: one for your camper to keep and another for the health center.